DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/wifi-setup.rst

 *The instructions on this page are NOT for connecting your* |EX-CS| *to JMRI.
 Use a USB cable instead (or wireless USB Bridge like the HC-12).*

-The purpose of adding WiFi to your |EX-CS| is allow connection up to 5 WiFi throttles DIRECTLY to the it, eliminating the need for a computer and another software controller.
+The purpose of adding WiFi to your |EX-CS| is allow connection up to 5 WiFi throttles (e.g. phones) DIRECTLY to it, eliminating the need for a computer and another software controller.

 However, WiFi is optional.
-If you wish to simply use your computer connected via a USB cable to to the Command Station using something like JMRI, you can :doc:`skip ahead to the next page <installer>`.
+If you wish to simply use your computer connected via a USB cable to the |EX-CS| using the JMRI application (or similar), you can :doc:`skip ahead to the next page <installer>`.

 |force-break|